rticommunity/rticonnextdds-connector-py/examples/python/README.md

 output.instance.setString("color", "BLUE");
 ```

-and then we can write:
+Then write:

 ```py
 output.write();
 ```

 #### setting the instance's fields:
-The content of an instance can be set using a dictionary that matches the original type, or field by field:
+The content of an instance can be set by using a dictionary that matches the original type, or field by field.

 * **Using a dictionary**: